 You will receive instructions on how to access your online Housing application when the enrollment deposit has been paid or has been officially waived by the Admissions Office.
-However, if you are interested in being a Max Kade resident, please complete our application [Word Application] [PDF Application] and return it to Jennifer White, email@example.com.
+However, if you are interested in being a Max Kade resident, please contact Jennifer White (email@example.com).
 Go to the U-M Housing website for further information by clicking on the link below.

 George J. Valenta, Jr. a University of Michigan alumnus (1955 BA in German, Minors in French and Russian) has graciously established a scholarship to benefit German Concentrators who live in the Max Kade German Residence, and who place a strong academic emphasis on German Studies.
 The scholarship consists of a financial award of $1,000 for the academic year.
 All German Majors who will live in the Max Kade German Residence during the Academic Year are eligible to apply.